Ziggo: Telephony

 As of December 2017, Ziggo has 2.551 million subscribers to their land-line telephone services and 2.065 million subscribers in December 2022.
 It also offered a virtual mobile phone service.
 Ziggo Mobile stopped offering new mobile subscriptions in April 2017, and existing mobile customers were migrated to Vodafone Netherlands in September 2017.

 Triple play

 As of December 2017, 64.7% of subscribers have a triple play subscription: a cable television, internet and telephone service bundle.

 Customers and business performance

 At the end of 2020, the company provided at least one service to more than 3,836,300 households: 3,831,300 households with television, 3,363,500 households with an internet connection and 2,272,800 households with telephony.
-It then had 5,189,800 mobile subscribers (4,757,100 postpaid and 432,700 prepaid)..
-In 2022 there were about 8,100,000 households in the Netherlands.
+It then had 5,189,800 mobile subscribers (4,757,100 postpaid and 432,700 prepaid).
+In 2023, there were about 8,300,000 households in the Netherlands.

+To prevent a further decline in the fixed coverage ratio (46.2% at the end of the first quarter of 2024), Ziggo's business challenge is the price policy of their subscription offerings.
+Competing all-fiber-optics providers do provide faster internet for the same or sometimes a lower price.
+With DVB-C and a better television platform, Ziggo remains ahead of its competitors with linear television content.
+However, the media consumption of the Dutch households is changing so quickly towards online that this advantage is losing relevance.